deeg05/SimpleLCDSerial/README.md

 ## SimpleLCDSerial
-A little programm for arduino to display text sent over COM on Hitachi HD44780 based LCD.
+A little program for arduino to display text sent over COM on Hitachi HD44780 based LCD.
 ## How to use
 Use COM port terminal to send ASCII characters.
 Type ASCII character 10 to go to the next line of LCD
 # Installation